nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Singapore Standard Time**: Singapore time, which is 8 hours ahead of Coordinated Universal Time (UTC + 08:00)
 * **Hard disk**: data storage device in laptops and computers.
 * **.JSON file**: JavaScript Object Notation, stores and transports data using a human-readable text format.
+* **SocialBook**: SocialBook is an address book hence SocialBook and AddressBook are interchangable.
+SocialBook is used to reference the product while AddressBook refers to the Class object in source code.

 --------------------------------------------------------------------------------------------------------------------